bmslpsu/Benifly/README.md

 The user can set the following variables:
  * `root`: directory where video files are located
  * `targetdir`: directory to save output
- * `vidname`: the name of the video data variable in the .mat file (necessary for MATLAB videos only)
+ * `vidname`: name of the video data variable in the .mat file (necessary for MATLAB videos only).
+The video should be stored as a 3D greyscale video matrix.

  It is recommended that `root` & `targetdir` be different directories to avoid possible naming conflicts.